-Innovative, relevant, fun, and safe.
-These are a few words that define who we are at Open Road.
-We believe where you send your teen to learn how to drive is one of the most important decisions one can make.
-Our goal is to provide students with the most relevant information both in the classroom and behind the wheel so good driving skills and habits are learned, developed and mastered throughout their driving experience.
+We believe where you send your teen to learn how to drive is one of the most important decisions you can make.
+Our mission at Open Road is to build student competence behind the wheel and confidence in their driving skills.
+Our goal is to provide students with the most relevant information both in the classroom and behind the wheel so good driving skills and habits are learned, developed, and mastered throughout their driving experience.

 At Open Road, we combine the latest vehicle technology with the most comprehensive classroom instruction to prepare students to drive safe for a lifetime.
-We are passionate and driven to ensure every student from every background learns how to drive safe, make good life choices, and has fun in the process!
+We are passionate and driven to ensure students from every background can learn how!

 • Ft.
 Madison